 Other names: Percy John

 Story: Percy John Foyle was born in Kington Magna, Dorset, on 28th September 1896, the son of Charles Thomas Foyle and Annie Maria Foyle (née Francis).
 By 1901 he had moved with his family to Greens Farm, Lower Hartgrove, Shaftesbury, Dorset.
 He enlisted with the Dorset (Queen's Own) Yeomanry as a Private (Service No. 760).
-He served in Egypt and whilst there he transferred to the Corps of Hussars (Imperial Camel Corps) (Service No. 230159).
+He served in Egypt from 23 Apr 1915 and whilst there he transferred to the Corps of Hussars (Imperial Camel Corps) (Service No. 230159).
 He was discharged on 21st April 1919 and awarded the Victory and British War medals as well as the 1915 Star.
-He married Winifred May Kick in the Shaftesbury, Dorset, Registration area in 1921.
+He married Winifred May Kick in the Shaftesbury, Dorset, Registration area in 1921 and the Census shows he had moved in with his parents in law in Bedchester, Shaftesbury, Dorset, working as a Cowman.
 By the time of the 1939 Register he was living at Fewcott, Bicester, Oxfordshire, and was a Foreman Concrete Worker.
 His death was registered at the Oxford, Oxfordshire, Registry on 18th June 1969.